-You can also enter the translation session by clicking on the blue button, which leads you to translations when there are new strings to translate.
+To enter the translation session, go to the Translations page of your project, and click on the blue button, which starts a translation session when there are new strings to translate.

 This blue button has three states:

 - Review - opens review session (read more on reviewing translations)

 - Smiley face - everything is done, sends you to a list of all translations

 You can also edit a specific translation by clicking on the language name and selecting the string from the table.

 Translation Interface #️⃣

 The translation screen contains everything you need to translate strings and adapts to the type of content you are translating.
 The translation interface comes with a toolbar in the top part of your screen that displays essential information about the string you are translating and some action buttons.

 You can enter the translation interface in two ways.
 One of them is called translation session, which starts when you click on the blue “Translate” button in the list of languages or “Start translating” in the context menu, as mentioned above.

 During translation session, you are served one key needing translation after another.
 When you save the translation, you are served the next key.
 You can also skip translations and go back to those you already saved by using the arrows in the top right corner that are available only in translation session.